engkasra/Bit-Project/README.md

 - Scale deployments with Kubernetes `replicas`.
 - Restrict access/ingress rules as needed for security.
 - Monitor logs and probe failures to catch issues early.

 ---

-## What’s Next?

-### Setting Up ELK Stack for Log Management

-**Steps:**

-1. **Install Elasticsearch** on a dedicated node for scalable log storage and search capabilities.
-2. **Deploy Logstash or Fluent Bit** on Kubernetes cluster nodes to collect and forward logs from pods and containers to Elasticsearch.
-3. **Deploy Kibana** to visualize and explore logs efficiently.
-4. **Configure Fluent Bit** as a lightweight log forwarder inside your Kubernetes cluster.
-5. **Integrate ELK with existing monitoring** solutions for a comprehensive observability platform.

----